ZenChris18/DarkPing/README.md

    Go to the [API Keys](/apikeys) page and enter your keys for each provider.
    _Keys are stored locally and never leave your browser._

-2. **Scan an IP or Hash:**
+2. **Scan an IP, Hash or Domain:**
-   - Use the home page to enter an IP address or file hash.
+   - Use the home page to enter an IP address, file hash, or domain.
    - View detailed results, verdicts, and recommendations.

 3. **Review Results:**